Ita97/NOiSY/README.md

 Same story for the rooms.

-The app is programmed to send an email to a 'rep' of the room when the threshold of 70dB is passed, for comunicate that you are in a noise polluted area and to speak slowly for your health.
+The app is programmed to send an email to a 'rep' of the room when the threshold of 70dB is passed, to comunicate that you are in a noise polluted area and to speak slowly for your health.

 This application is a must for offices or labs where the work is difficoult with high noises, but also for an health home life.